Joe and Jake

-Joe and Jake are a British duo consisting of Joe Woolford and Jake Shakeshaft.
+Joe and Jake were a British duo consisting of Joe Woolford and Jake Shakeshaft.
 They represented the United Kingdom in the Eurovision Song Contest 2016 in Stockholm with the song "You're Not Alone".
-In 2015 they both participated in the fourth series of the talent show The Voice UK and became a duo after the show ended.
+In 2015, they both participated in the fourth series of the talent show The Voice UK and became a duo after the show ended.

 Career

 2015: The Voice UK

 Woolford and Shakeshaft met in 2015 during the fourth series of The Voice UK.
-They both made it through the Blind auditions, Shakeshaft performed "Thinking Out Loud" by Ed Sheeran and Woolford performed "Lights" by Ellie Goulding.
-In the Battle rounds Woolford and Shakeshaft both won and progressed to the Knockout rounds, Shakeshaft performed "Every Teardrop Is a Waterfall" by Coldplay and Woolford performed "I Won't Give Up" by Jason Mraz.
-In the Knockout round Shakeshaft performed the song "As Long as You Love Me" by Justin Bieber but was eliminated.
+They both made it through the Blind auditions; Shakeshaft performed "Thinking Out Loud" by Ed Sheeran and Woolford performed "Lights" by Ellie Goulding.
+In the Battle rounds, Woolford and Shakeshaft both won and progressed to the Knockout rounds; Shakeshaft performed "Every Teardrop Is a Waterfall" by Coldplay and Woolford performed "I Won't Give Up" by Jason Mraz.
+In the Knockout round, Shakeshaft performed the song "As Long as You Love Me" by Justin Bieber but was eliminated.
 Woolford performed the song "Hey Ya!" by OutKast and progressed to the live shows.
-In Week 1 Woolford performed the song "Don't Wake Me Up" by Chris Brown, he advanced to the next round.
-In Week 2 he was eliminated from the competition after singing "Jealous" by Labrinth.
+In Week 1, Woolford performed the song "Don't Wake Me Up" by Chris Brown, and he advanced to the next round.
+In Week 2, he was eliminated from the competition after singing "Jealous" by Labrinth.

 Performances

-2016–present: Eurovision Song Contest
+2016: Eurovision Song Contest

 During The Voice UK Woolford and Shakeshaft became good friends and decided to pair up to enter Eurovision: You Decide, the national final developed by the BBC to select the British entry for the Eurovision Song Contest 2016.
 They were one of six acts who competed in the national final and they won the contest which was selected entirely through a public vote consisting of televoting and online voting.
 They performed the song "You're Not Alone" in the Final on 14 May 2016 at the Ericsson Globe in Stockholm, Sweden.
 On 11 March 2016, it was announced that Joe and Jake had signed a record deal with Sony Music UK.
 Woolford and Shakeshaft came 24th in the Eurovision Song Contest 2016.